digital-asset/daml/docs/source/daml/intro/2_Scenario.rst

 - ``known to (since): 'Alice' (#0)`` tells you who knows about the contract.
 The fact that ``'Alice'`` appears in the list is equivalent to a ``x`` in the tabular view.
 The ``(#0)`` gives you the additional information that ``Alice`` learned about the contract in commit ``#0``.
 - Everything following ``with`` shows the create arguments.

+For more on understanding scenario results, revert to :doc:`daml-studio`

 Exercises
 ---------